Skip to main content

 Not all no-fee chequing accounts are built the same – each one shines in a different area.
 Here’s how the top picks stack up when ranked by what they do best, from interest to cashback to ATM access.

-EQ Bank Personal Account Earning high interest $0
+EQ Bank Personal Account Earning high interest 2.75% interest rate $0

-Wealthsimple Chequing Simple flat-rate cash back on purchases and high CDIC-coverage $0
+Wealthsimple Chequing Simple flat-rate cash back on purchases and high CDIC-coverage 1% cash back $0

-Simplii Financial No-fee Chequing Account Wide ATM access and generous welcome/referral bonuses $0
+Simplii Financial No-fee Chequing Account Wide ATM access, welcome bonuses, and a referral program Ongoing referral bonuses $0

-Tangerine No-fee Daily Chequing Account Wide ATM network and cheque access $0
+Tangerine No-fee Daily Chequing Account Wide ATM network and cheque access Generous welcome offer $0

-EQ Bank US Dollar Account High interest, plus savings on exchange rates when dealing in USD $0
+EQ Bank US Dollar Account High interest, plus savings on exchange rates when dealing in USD 2.75% interest on every US dollar $0

-Neo Everyday Account Generous, tiered cashback on daily spending $0
+Neo Chequing Account Cashback on daily spending 2% cashback on gas and groceries $0

 Our guide to no-fee chequing accounts

 No-fee chequing accounts can help you cut everyday banking costs without losing the features you rely on.
-Here’s what you need to know before choosing one.
+Here’s what to know before choosing the best no-fee chequing account for your needs.

 What is a no-fee chequing account?